AdobeDocs/commerce-admin.en/help/b2b/catalog-shared.md

 >[!NOTE]
 >
->When the shared catalog feature is enabled in the configuration, each [category permission](../catalog/category-permissions.md) for the catalog is set to `Deny` for all customer groups automatically.
-Also, when a new category is created, it has the `Deny` category permissions by default to prevent showing that category on the storefront site before assignment to the shared catalog.
+>**[B2B release 1.3.0](release-notes.md#b2b-v130) and later** -- When you create a shared catalog, each [category permission](../catalog/category-permissions.md) for the catalog is set to _[!UICONTROL Allow for the Display Product Prices]_ and _[!UICONTROL Add to Cart]_ when the customer group is assigned this access in catalog permission settings.
+Previously, these settings were automatically set to `Deny` even when catalog permissions were set to `Allow`.

 >[!IMPORTANT]
 >